francisldn/blockchain-developer-bootcamp-final-project/README.md

 ```
 npm run start
 ```
-Once run the command above, the UI will be deployed to Port:3000 which can be accessed via ``http://localhost:3000``
+* Once run the command above, the UI will be deployed to Port:3000 which can be accessed via ``http://localhost:3000``
+* The front-end includes the following:
+  * Metamask wallet connect button
+  * Display the wallet account balance
+  * Displays information from the smart contract upon interaction
+  * Allows user to submit deposit or withdraw tokens or ETH

 ### Truffle Configuration
 * ``truffle-config.js`` contains the network configuration for the following networks:
   * development